 - Pick a few upsets in the opening First Round, but don’t go crazy!
-There’s been an average of about 6-7 upsets (seeds 10-15 seeds winning) in the First Round every year (out of 32 games).
+There’s been an average of about 6-7 upsets (seeds 10-15 seeds winning) in the First Round every.
 Upsets are fun, but the better seed usually wins.

-- A 16-seed has never beaten a 1-seed, so don’t even try it!
+- A 16-seed has only beaten a 1-seed once, so don’t even try it!

 - While you’re at it, might as well pick at least one 10- and 11-seed to advance to at least the Second Round.

 That is really all you need to know!
 Now, go forth and lay waste to the brackets of those who think they know everything!